Partnerships and Projects

 Partnering for a More Secure World

-Since 2014 - when the most widespread Ebola outbreak in history hit West Africa and in turn galvanized global action around strengthening infectious disease prevention, detection and response capabilities - USAID's Global Health Security Program has invested more than $1.6 billion to ensure the necessary systems are in place to prevent, detect and respond to emerging infectious disease threats wherever they exist.
+Since 2014 - when the most widespread Ebola outbreak in history hit West Africa and in turn galvanized global action around strengthening infectious disease prevention, detection and response capabilities - USAID's Global Health Security Program has invested more than $2.5 billion to ensure the necessary systems are in place to prevent, detect and respond to emerging infectious disease threats wherever they exist.
 These investments have been in projects implemented by a wide variety of partners, including non-governmental organizations, U.S. and host-country universities, the private sector, multilateral organizations, research institutions and various local partners.

 Breakthrough Action

 Breakthrough ACTION ignites collective action and encourages people to adopt healthier behaviors and reduce risky behaviors, by forging, testing, and scaling up new and hybrid approaches to social and behavior change (SBC) and assist countries to build their capacity to plan and implement effective and responsive risk communication and community engagement interventions.
 Firmly grounded in proven practices, Breakthrough ACTION works in partnership with governments, civil society, and communities around the world to implement creative and sustainable SBC programming, nurture SBC champions, mainstream new techniques and technologies, and advocate strategic and sustained investment in SBC.
+Learn more in the USAID Breakthrough ACTION Project Fact Sheet.

 The Coalition for Epidemic Preparedness Innovations (CEPI)

 USAID supports the Coalition for Epidemic Preparedness Innovations’ (CEPI) mission is to stimulate and accelerate the development of vaccines against emerging infectious diseases and enable access to these vaccines for people during outbreaks.
-USAID investment is used to support CEPI’s vital vaccine development programmes against its current priority diseases: Lassa fever, Middle Eastern Respiratory Syndrome (MERS), Nipah, Chikungunya, Rift Valley Fever, and Ebola.
+USAID investment is used to support CEPI’s vital vaccine development programs against its current priority diseases: Lassa fever, Middle Eastern Respiratory Syndrome (MERS), Nipah, Chikungunya, Rift Valley Fever, and Ebola.
 The investment also helps advance innovative vaccine platform technologies for rapid vaccine development against unknown pathogens (termed ‘Disease X’), which are already in use to develop vaccine candidates against COVID-19.

 Core Group Polio Project (CGPP)